ffeast/aws-metrics-sender/README.md

 # aws-metrics-sender

-This is a script that listens on the metrics file and sends added metrics to AWS Cloudwatch.
+This is a script that listens on the metrics files and sends added metrics to AWS Cloudwatch.

 And yes, it's Windows-compatible